nshkrdotcom/nshkrdotcom.github.io/content/for-agents/_index.md

 ```

 The system separates product meaning, durable workflow truth, authority,
 connector mechanics, raw execution, evidence, and causal traces.
+[nshkr](https://github.com/nshkrdotcom/nshkr) is the canonical production
+composition and release workspace; `Nshkr.Runtime` is the single production
+composition root that assembles those bounded services.
 See the
 [systems overview](/#systems) and [ecosystem](/ecosystem/).

 ## Machine-readable sources